 Who gets lipomas and how common are they?

 Anyone can develop a lipoma at any age.
-Lipomas are common - about 1 in 1,000 people develop one or more lipomas.
+Lipomas are common.
 Some people inherit a tendency to develop lipomas and may have several on different parts of the body.
 Sometimes as many as 20 or more develop.
 However, it is more common to develop just one or two.

 Lipomas can occur in people who are normal weight as well as people who are overweight.